Nathan Healy

 Arlington Area Utility Providers

-Arlington residents receive electricity from two main providers: NOVEC and Dominion Energy.
-Both utilities charged 13.9¢ per kWh in 2023, offering competitive rates for local homeowners.
+Arlington residents are served by two main utility providers: NOVEC and Dominion Energy.
+Both charge 13.9¢ per kWh according to 2023 data, the latest available.

-These rates fall below both Virginia’s state average of 14.3¢ and the national average of 16.0¢ per kWh, making Arlington’s electricity costs relatively affordable compared to other regions.
+These rates sit below both Virginia’s state average of 14.3¢ per kWh and the national average of 16.0¢ per kWh in 2023.

 Arlington Utilities Electricity Rates